 Joshua Lott / Getty Images

-Police investigate outside an east Detroit barbershop where ten people were shot Wednesday.
+Police investigate outside a barbershop where nine people were shot Wednesday in Detroit.

 Authorities were questioning a man who was wearing body armor when he was detained Thursday in connection with the shooting deaths of three people at a Detroit barbershop — an attack police called "urban terrorism."